pnp/script-samples/scripts/spo-add-page-template/README.md

 ## Summary

-This sample script shows how to add a page template to a SharePoint Online site collection using PnP PowerShell.
+This sample script shows how to add a page template to a SharePoint Online site collection using PnP PowerShell and CLI for Microsoft 365.

 ![Example Screenshot](assets/example.gif)